hkoba/yatt_lite/README.md

     git submodule init
     git submodule update

-Then you can use sample app.psgi to start yatt-enabled webapp, like this:
+To create a yatt-enabled webapp, just copy sample app.psgi and run plackup:

     cp lib/YATT/samples/app.psgi .
     mkdir html
     plackup

-Now you are ready to write your first index.yatt.
+Now you are ready to write your first yatt app.
-Open your favorite editor and create html/index.yatt like this:
+Open your favorite editor and create F<html/index.yatt> like this:

 ```html
 <!yatt:args x y>